What is a Home Appraisal?

 What is an appraisal?
 An appraisal accurately assesses the value of your home to reflect its market-value worth.
 They are performed by a third-party, not your mortgage lender, to make sure there is no bias and the value of your home comes back accurately.
 Appraisals are important to buyers, sellers, and lenders to ensure homes are priced fairly and borrowers are given an accurate market value.

 There are many benefits to an appraisal whether you are purchasing or refinancing.
 When you buy a house, an appraisal confirms the listed price of the home and ensures your loan amount is accurate and fair.
 If the home value comes back as less than the listed price, you can negotiate and potentially lower the price of the home.
 When refinancing, an appraisal reveals your equity; knowing your equity can help to lower or remove additional costs like PMI (Private Mortgage Insurance).
 You can request your refinance lender to remove your PMI if your equity is greater than 20%.
 Knowing your equity during refinancing also allows you to possibly take cash out with a cash-out refinance!

 A few factors come into play when evaluating your home’s worth.
 The condition of your home, any upgrades you may have made, and any recent closings within your neighborhood are all crucial factors in determining your home value.
 If you are present while your appraiser stops by, giving a list or informing them of your upgrades can help in determining the value of your home.

 Types of Appraisals

-Appraisal varies depending on the homeowner.
-In addition to the traditional appraiser coming in and elevating homes, here are three other types of appraisals that were done in light of covid-19 that may stick around.
+Appraisal varies depending on the requirements of the lender.
+In addition to the traditional appraiser coming in and inspecting the home, there are three other types of appraisals that were developed in light of the pandemic that may continue.

 |Hybrid Appraisal||Appraisers can use third-party information to give home values without physically visiting the home.|